 Do you feel stuck in an unproductive relationship with your IT service provider?
 Concerns about the disruption caused when changing providers can prolong a difficult marriage.
 But understanding how the transition will occur, before you commit to a new Managed Service Provider (MSP), can dramatically improve your experience.

 Getting to know a new MSP does take time and there are costs for both parties in the short term.
-However, a number of strategies can fast-track a successful migration and help establish a true IT partnership that’s worth the effort.
+However, a number of strategies can fast-track a successful migration and help establish an IT partnership that’s worth the effort.

 Organisations have different needs and expectations when changing providers.
-Whether you just need the basics covered, require advice or specific customisations, the process should be tailored to you, not the MSP.
+Whether you just need the basics covered, require advice, or specific customisations, the process should be tailored to suit your needs – not the MSP’s.

 Gathering technical information about your IT environment is the job of project managers and technicians.
 But it’s equally important that the team includes the business acumen to understand the impact of IT on your organisation, so this can be explained to the service teams.
 Examples include:

-If you ship goods, for example, your new MSP may need to understand business issues like the importance of the printing function.
+For example, if you ship goods, your new MSP may need to understand business issues like the importance of the printing function.
 Being unable to print the labels may hold up an entire shipment.
 Will your new MSP ensure their Service Desk understand that such a small device can need their highest ticket priority?